Me1rem/Pixar-challenge-dashboard/README.md

 Although the metacritic score of pixar films averaged  78.14,this shows that the movie received generally favorable reviews and from the charts it had more universal acclaimed movies.

-3.Using this IMDB score rating scale,where:
+Using this IMDB score rating scale,where:

 6.0-6.9-Good